Ginger: Ginger farming

-The final farming stage for ginger is the harvesting stage and for items such as vegetable, soda, and candy, harvesting should be done between four and five months of planting, whereas when the rhizome is planted for products such as dried ginger or ginger oil, harvesting must be done eight to ten months after planting.
+The final farming stage for ginger is the harvesting stage.
+When the rhizome is planted for products such as vegetable, soda, and candy, harvesting should be done between four and five months of planting, whereas when the rhizome is planted for products such as dried ginger or ginger oil, harvesting must be done eight to ten months after planting.

-Dry ginger, one of the most popular forms of ginger commercially exported, must undergo drying and preparation to reach the goal product.
-Ginger rhizomes that are to be converted into dry ginger must be harvested at full maturity (8–10 months), then they must be soaked overnight and rubbed well for cleaning.
-After being removed from water the outer skin is very delicately scraped off with a bamboo splinter or wooden knife and this process must be done by hand as it is too delicate a process to be done by machinery.
-After being traded internationally, dried ginger is ground in the consuming centres to which they arrive.
-Fresh ginger, another very popular form of exported ginger is not required to undergo further processing after being harvested, and can be harvested much sooner than dry ginger.
+Dry ginger is one of the most popular forms of ginger in commerce.
+Ginger rhizomes for dry ginger are harvested at full maturity (8–10 months).
+After soaking them in water, the outer skin is scraped off with a bamboo splinter or wooden knife by hand as it is too delicate a process to be done by machinery.
+The whole dried rhizomes are ground in the consuming centres.
+Fresh ginger does not need further processing after harvest, and it is harvested much younger.